pharispharispharis/auto-attack/README.md

 ## Description

-Press a hotkey (or optionally your attack button) to toggle auto attack.
-You can also put it in stop on release mode which will auto attack only while the assigned key (or bound attack button) is held.
-Additionally there is a marksman only mode intended for use with Starwind or any other mod that adds guns as marksman weapons.
+Allows auto attacking when either a configurable hotkey (default 'g') or the normal attack button is pressed.
+Additionally, auto attacking can be configured to stop upon release of the hotkey and automatically draw/sheathe the player's weapon.

-Updates are planned for the future as OpenMW Lua progresses.
+For mods such as Starwind there is both a marksman only mode in the in-game settings and a whitelist override option that will limit auto attack to those added to the provided 'weaponWhitelist.lua' file.
 <br><br>

 ## Requirements